Venerate and Worship

-Devout Catholics say that it is right to revere the statues and images of Christ and His saints because these images are merely representations of them.
-To the Catholic, these images are venerated, honored, prayed to, kissed, and blessed.
+Devout Catholics say that it is right to venerate the statues and images of Christ and His saints because these images are merely representations of them.
+To the Catholic, these images are venerated, revered, honored, prayed to, kissed, and blessed.

 Catholics defend their practice by saying: “We don’t worship statues, relics, or images.
 We only venerate them.”
 But if we examine the dictionary definitions of the word “venerate,” we will clearly see that it simply means “worship.”

 The Concise Oxford English Dictionary records the following definition of “venerate”:

 [R]egard with great respect,…from Latin venerat-venerari ‘adore, revere.’”